braph-software/BRAPH-2/tutorials/developers/dev_graph/readme.md

 > getCompatibleMeasures('MultilayerWD')
 > ````
 >
-> ① For each layer in "MultilayerWD" graph, the corresponding functions are applied as in the notes ⑧, ⑨, and  ⑩ of Code 2.
+> ①For each layer in "MultilayerWD" graph, the corresponding functions are applied as in the notes ⑧, ⑨, and  ⑩ of Code 2.
 >
-> ③ returns the labels of the graph layers provided by the user.
+> ③returns the labels of the graph layers provided by the user.
 >
-> ④ constructs the labels of the layers based on the number of the layer (in case no layer labels were provided by the user).
+> ④constructs the labels of the layers based on the number of the layer (in case no layer labels were provided by the user).
 >